NuclearChickens/XLingPap/README.md

 # XLingPaper
-This is a fork Dedicated to being an Unofficial Wiki for XLingPaper
+This is a fork dedicated to being an unofficial guide for XLingPaper